-Shariq Mohammed is a postdoctoral research fellow at the Population Studies Center at the University of Michigan, where he is associated with the Longitudinal, Intergenerational Family Electronic Micro-Database Project.
+A.R.
+Shariq Mohammed is an assistant professor of economics at Northeastern University.
+Prior, he was a postdoctoral research fellow at the Population Studies Center at the University of Michigan, where he was associated with the Longitudinal, Intergenerational Family Electronic Micro-Database Project.
 He is an economist with interests in labor economics, economic history, and development economics, with a particular focus on intergenerational mobility and racial inequality.
 His ongoing research uses supervised machine learning techniques to link large-scale administrative datasets with historical records from decennial census.
-He was awarded a doctoral grant from the Washington Center for Equitable Growth in 2017.
 He received a Ph.D. in economics from the University of Arizona.

 - 2017, Digital discrimination: a case of Airbnb, $15,000